UMass-Rescue/DeepFakeDetector/README.md

 # DeepFakeDetector

-Project currently in developement.
-Note: the files sim_data and test have to be used with the model found here - https://github.com/fedeloper/binary_deepfake_detection.
+Project currently in development.
+ImageModel used python 3.10 and is located here - https://github.com/fedeloper/binary_deepfake_detection.